It was meant as a blessing, but it was far from it.

 As hours passed Warrick did his best to not think of the girl, but the scent of lavender was on his cloak.
 How peculiar her arrival had been, and he hated his desire to see her again.
 To see her.
 But by the time morning came and she arose, there would be only darkness for him.
 He chuckled, laughing at himself.
 What a gift, to see anything at all.
 How ungrateful I must be, he thought, shaking his head in self-disappointment.

 Warrick sat up straighter and leaned over the gate.
-Having one person come to town this late was worth noting.
-Yet another approached.
+Having one person come to town late in the night was worth noting.
+Yet now another approached.
 No, not one.
 A group on horseback.